 My love for The Room has not been an easy road.
 It took months of fine tuning, refinement, some conformity and skipping doses of my meds to get down to the level of Tommy Wiseau and his unmitigated cult masterpiece.
-Whether you’ve seen the movie in its true form.
-Whether you’ve seen it play on the April Fool’s Day airings on cable television here in America.
-Whether you were there during the great tirade of Wiseau on online critics, “The Room” and its charms are almost impossible to ignore.
-A movie so bad, so inept, so unbelievably painful, it’s almost impossible to comprehend anyone thought it would be great on-screen, “The Room” is a film I constantly quote to this day–ohai Mark!
+Whether you’ve seen the movie in its true form, whether you’ve seen it play on the April Fool’s Day airings on cable television here in America, whether you were there during the great tirade of Wiseau on online critics, “The Room” and its charms are almost impossible to ignore.
+It’s a movie so bad, so inept, so unbelievably painful, it’s almost impossible to comprehend anyone thought it would be great on-screen, “The Room” is a film I constantly quote to this day–ohai Mark!

 Wiseau shows his audience how!
 “The Room” has been a juggernaut of cult fandom since its confusing introduction almost ten years ago.
 To this day fans believe this to be one hell of a bad movie you can enjoy on the basis that it’s just so ineptly made and poorly written you can’t help but laugh at the disaster that unfolds before our very eyes.
 Wiseau insists the film was never meant to be taken seriously, but he’s very quick to flex his litigious muscles whenever he feels the need to take his anger out on the world and show how fed up he is at poor Lisa, who just wants to get laid by anyone but this slumped fore headed goon, goddammit.
 You can never be sure with madman Tommy Wiseau these days.
 Cheep Cheep cheep!